 Air Traffic Controller License

 Air traffic control (ATC) examinations was conducted by the Unit due to various constraints at that time.
-Subsequently, the licensing of ATCOs commenced on the 1st November 1990; this requirement (Malaysia Civil Aviation Regulations 1996, regulation 92) is applicable to all ATCOs in DCA, including the Royal Malaysian Air Force (RMAF), in particular for ATCOs who control civil traffic.
+Subsequently, the licensing of ATCOs commenced on the 1st November 1990; this requirement (Malaysia Civil Aviation Regulations 2016, Regulation 149-157) is applicable to all ATCOs in CAAM, including the Royal Malaysian Air Force (RMAF), in particular for ATCOs who control civil traffic.

 Personnel Licensing for ATCOs provisions are promulgated in the Civil Aviation Regulations 2016.
 The AND is the authority for issuance, renewal, endorsement and validation of an ATC Licence in accordance with ICAO Annex 1 to the Chicago Convention.